nicola-orlando/spaceship-titanic/README.md

 ## EDA of the dataset
 A detailed description of the dataset is available here https://www.kaggle.com/competitions/spaceship-titanic/data.

+One can check the overall features of the dataset:
+- The training data has a balanced set of labels
+- There are some columns with outliers (for example RoomService has mean 223, std dev. of 645 and max value of 9920).
+Outliers will be handled separately

 The target variable is Transported.
 To have a quick idea of how the features are related to transported here a correlation plot.
 This plot is made right after converting to numerical all categorical data and dropping the NaNs.